John Baer (journalist): Career

-The political website PoliticsPA gave him an "Honorable Mention" in their "Best Capitol Correspondent" feature, saying that Baer's "articles cut through all the Capitol B.S. and gives readers a simple, straightforward understanding of politics and state government."
 In 2002, the National Journal named him one of the top 10 political journalists outside Washington, DC.
 In 2005, he was named one of "Pennsylvania's Most Influential Reporters" by the Pennsylvania political news website PoliticsPA.
+In 2015, he received The Ben Franklin Award for Excellence from the Pennsylvania News Media Association.
+And in 2024, was inducted into the Pennsylvania News Media Hall of Fame.